-- Open the protective flap (Fig. 35,2). - Insert the key into the locking cylinder and turn until the tailgate is unlocked. - Return the key to the central position and remove it. - Pull the flap (Fig. 35,1) upwards and open the rear flap.
+- Open the protective flap (Fig. 34,2). - Insert the key into the locking cylinder and turn until the tailgate is unlocked. - Return the key to the central position and remove it.

+simultaneously pressing against the rear flap.

-Opening from inside:
+- Pull the flap (Fig. 34,1) upwards and open the rear flap. - Opening from inside: